marufhasan1/user_info/README.md

 ```

 ### `c_Device()`
-If you want to get the client's Device Type Use this Method, This Method will return Client's Device Type Name Such as
+If you want to get the client's Device Type Then Use this Method, This Method will return Client's Device Type Name Such as
 Mobile,Tablet,Computer

 **Example**